massalabs/station/INSTALLATION.md

 4. Follow the on-screen instructions to proceed with the installation.
 5. Once the installation is complete, you will see a confirmation message.
 Click "Close" to exit the installer.

 Congratulations!
-You have successfully installed the **MassaStation** on your computer.
+You have successfully installed **MassaStation** on your computer.
 You can start MassaStation by searching for it in the Applications folder or by clicking on the icon in the Launchpad.

 ## Debian Linux Installation